segmentio/segment-docs/src/connections/destinations/catalog/variance/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Variance" in the Destinations Catalog, and select the Variance destination.
-3. Choose which Source should send data to the "Variance" destination.
+3. Choose which Source should send data to the Variance destination.
 4. Go to the [Variance Integrations page](http://app.variance.com/integrations){:target="_blank"} (you'll see it in the main nav under your company name).
 5. Click **Add Connection**.
 6. Give your connection a name (descriptive is better as it can be used as an event filter in Variance).